 Pilgram 2.0: Naked Link is a conceptual work that explores the boundaries between data visualization and art made from data collection, creating a link between scientific infovis & data sublimation.
 Pilgram 1.0 first iteration was made in the recently opened hotspots in Havana.
 This new iteration will show the invisible structures that tie the U.S. (Miami) and Cuba, monitoring and analyzing the packet data traffic.
 The naked links iteration will be a reflection of the existing communication infrastructure.
 We will display how the flow of communication between the two cities and the two countries is taking place now a days…

-Pilgram 1.0 was a comission for an instagram-based exhibition organized by Boffo NY Foundation.
-Works in the project were Instagram posts on real time.
-My piece is titled after the combination of the terms Instagram and pilgrim as it consisted on a symbolic pilgrimage among the first five hotspots ever opened in Cuba, a place where Internet has been prohibited for a long time.
-By offering free wifi to those who came to the hotspots, I was able to gather meta-data of their Internet traffic.
-A software fed by this information, generated basic circular shapes as graphics of users’ most used apps and visited websites.
-By breaking down and imaging data I wanted to find patterns, trends and correlations between the individuals and their internet usage, as a form of survey.
+Pilgram 1.0 was a commission for an Instagram-based exhibition organized by Boffo NY Foundation.
+By offering free WiFi to those who came to the hotspots, I was able to gather meta-data of their Internet traffic.
+Software fed by this information generated basic circular shapes as graphics of users’ most-used apps and visited websites.
+By breaking down and imaging data I wanted to find patterns, trends, and correlations between the individuals and their internet usage, as a form of survey.

 This piece is part of a series called That Which Contains Emptiness, where I explore the inside of abandoned spaces that are loaded with historical meaning.
 Jailhead is the digital version of the Presidio Modelo, a former panopticon jail located in the Isla de la Juventud (Isle of Youth) in the south of Cuba.
 In this piece, I use raw 3D models and 3D scans, photos and sounds that I have captured in several visits to the prison.
 In the work, the online visitors can surf the prison in virtual reality devices via The Internet.
 Mirroring a real panopticon, the piece stores and shows their IP address, country and Internet Service Provider (ISP) in real time.
 As real inmates, they also have the opportunity to interact with each other.